kescardoso/cryptopedia/README.md

 6. A  `Procfile`  was created using the terminal command  `echo web: python app.py > Procfile`.

-7. These files were added and comited to github using the commands `git add`  `git commit`  `git push`  .
+7. These files were added, commited and pushed to github using the commands `git add`  `git commit`  `git push`  .

 8. A new app was created for the Cryptopedia on Heroku dashboard, by clicking the "New" button and setting the region to Europe.